 Exploring coastal cities of Australia from Sydney to Brisbane

 This New South Wales city currently boasts the largest coal port in the world, and it has transformed itself to a vibrant cultural hub.
 With lovely panoramic views of the Pacific Ocean, the top thing to do might be Bathers Way coastal walk leading to iconic surf beaches such as Merewether and Nobbys.
-Nobby’s beach and lighthouse are pictured above.
+Nobby’s beach and lighthouse are pictured above. - Port Macquarie

 Port Macquarie, on the New South Wales mid-north coast, is another delightful blend of history and pristine beaches.
 The Tacking Point Lighthouse provides a spectacular vantage point to observe migrating whales (May-November) and breathtaking sunrises.
 The image is shot from the lighthouse.
-The Koala Hospital is another highlight.
+The Koala Hospital is another highlight. - Byron Bay

-Nestled on the easternmost tip of Australia, Byron Bay is a haven for surfers, spiritual seekers, and nature lovers.
+Nestled on the easternmost tip of the country, Byron Bay is a haven for surfers, spiritual seekers, and nature lovers.
 Its laid-back atmosphere and stunning beaches make it a must-visit coastal destination.
 We enjoyed the hike up to the Cape Byron Lighthouse, perched atop rugged cliffs offering fabulous panoramic ocean views.
 On our way up, we stopped for a photo at the easternmost point of Australia’s mainland.
 For us, Byron Bay was a day trip from the Gold Coast.

 Brisbane: Where Urban Sophistication Meets Relaxed Vibes